gat786/android-notes/MAD-UNIT-1.md

       - When the activity enters the Resumed state, it comes to the foreground, and then the system invokes the `onResume()` callback.
       - This is the state in which the app interacts with the user.
       - The app stays in this state until something happens to take focus away from the app.
-      - Such an event might be, for instance, receiving a phone call, the user’s navigating to another activity, or the device screen’s turning off.
+      - Such an event might be, for instance, receiving a phone call, the userï¿½s navigating to another activity, or the device screenï¿½s turning off.
       - When an interruptive event occurs, the activity enters the *Paused* state, and the system invokes the `onPause()` callback.
     - **onPause()**
       - The system calls this method as the first indication that the user is leaving your activity (though it does not always mean the activity is being destroyed).